Rapptz/discord.py/docs/guide/topics/permissions.rst

     if administrator_role > manager_role:
         # The administrator role is greater in the hierarchy than manager.

-One small caveat to note with the discord permissions system, is that in the case of overwrites, explicit allow will always overwrite explicit deny.
+One small caveat to note with the discord permissions system is that, in the case of overwrites, the highest overwrite in the hierarchy will be applied.
+The hierarchy is as follows:
+1. Member allow
+2. Member deny
+3. Role allow
+4. Role deny
+5. @everyone allow
+6. @everyone deny

 In clearer terms, imagine this: